 01. Tailor to the audience

-If you are a VFX animator but want to break into feature animation, showcase the work that shows your potential as a feature animator.
-If you are applying to games, then show how good you are at action and so on.
+If you are a VFX animator but want to break into feature animation, showcase the work that displays your potential as a feature animator.
+If you are applying to games, then show how good you are at action, and so on.